shaham-noorani/EarlyDays/content/posts/range.md

 # Main Takeaways

-I believe that to become a red-ass engineer, you should create a very strong foundation of core engineering and softs kills, go knee-deep into a variety of different engineering disciplines that interest you before committing yourself to just one, and suppress the fear associated with taking a career risk and "having to starting over", because every step of the way, you're developing your most quintessential asset—range.
+I believe that to become a effective engineer, you should create a very strong foundation of core engineering and softs kills, go knee-deep into a variety of different engineering disciplines that interest you before committing yourself to just one, and suppress the fear associated with taking a career risk and "having to starting over", because every step of the way, you're developing your most quintessential asset—range.

 ### Links
 1. [The Top Soft Skills for Engineers (Glassdoor)](https://www.glassdoor.com/blog/guide/engineering-soft-skills/)